durianpool/Chia-NFT-Replot/README.md

 7. run `<Your_MadMax_Folder>.\replot.ps1`

 ## Reminder
-- Do not forget to add your new NFT plot directory to the farm.
+- Do not forget to add your new NFT plot directory to the farm or pool.

 ## Remarks
 Example of replot.ps1 script: